loomio/loomio_help/content/dev_manual/roadmap/market.md

 ## What are we building?

-Loomio is a tool for governance, organisational management, working groups and engagement.
+Loomio is a tool for governance, organizational management, working groups and engagement.

 It's a place for having discussions, developing & recording decisions and keeping important records and documents all in one place.